GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 ##### HackMD Button

+TBD

-github editor also opens (you will have to exit after, saying yes to not saving changes)
+If you want to edit with HackMD this is one way of doing it. github editor also opens (you will have to exit after, saying yes to not saving changes)

 ##### Push and Pull